 As a Concours enthusiast, I enjoy coming across a finely detailed car.
 A properly cleaned and detailed automobile can hide years of use.
-This 1996 Buick Roadmaster Estate Collector’s Edition currently listed here on Craigslist in Chevy Chase, Maryland is a stunning example that appears to be a 20,000-mile survivor, not a highly detailed 203,000 well-used car.
+This 1996 Buick Roadmaster Estate Collector’s Edition originally listed in December 2020 on Craigslist in Chevy Chase, Maryland is a stunning example that appears to be a 20,000-mile survivor, not a highly detailed 203,000 well-used car.
 Even if you don’t care for these late model wagons, you need to look at the pictures provided to see the amount of interior and undercarriage detailing the current caretaker put into their Roadmaster.
 Offered for $6,900, the Hagerty Insurance Online Valuation Tool confirms this private seller has their Buick priced between the #2 “Excellent” appraisal of $14,500 and the #3 “Good” estimate of $5,500.
-If you are serious about buying this Roadmaster, you can start the conversation by calling the current caretaker at (202) 600-6864.
-When you do, please remember to mention you saw Buick featured here on GuysWithRides.com.

 1996 was the final year for the GM full-frame classic wagons such as the example presented here.
 The Service Identification label pictured confirms this Estate is loaded with options including the very desirable “V92” factory towing package, which means with the Corvette-derived LT1 V8 under the hood this station wagon can tow up to 7,000 pounds by doing the following: install a weight-distributing hitch, dual sway controls, setting rear tire pressure to 35 PSI, and disabling the Electronic Level Control.
 The towing package added 2.93 rear-axle gears and a limited-slip differential, a heavy-duty cooling system including oil and transmission coolers, and a factory-installed self-leveling rear suspension consisting of air shocks, a height sensor between the rear axle and body, and an on-board air compressor.